Keep Your Storm Drain Clean

 Organize your workplace or group to Adopt-a-Road and conduct routine clean-ups.

-Get a free Storm Drain Marker kit through the Dept. of Transportation’s Storm Drain Marking Program.
+Get a free Storm Drain Marker kit through the County’s Storm Drain Marking Program.
 The kit includes storm drain markers for as many storm drains as you would like to mark, adhesive, protective gloves, door hangers to place throughout your neighborhood and even a canvas tote – great for plastic bag-free shopping!

 And, consider this: Keeping our streams, rivers, and the Chesapeake Bay clean is a great incentive for the small effort to keep your storm drains clean and clear.
 Watch this video to find out how stormwater negatively impacts our streams: